-{With great flourish he replaces the overhead with that of Figure 23.
-Short pause until computation. <W. Daniel Hillis: The connection machine, MIT Press, Cambridge, Massachusetts, 1985> But to date they have been used as merely parallel versions of our Eureka.
+Recent mega-parallel machines, of which the Connection Machine is the most well known, may someday demonstrate the capability to reach beyond the limits of serial, digital computation. <W. Daniel Hillis: The connection machine, MIT Press, Cambridge, Massachusetts, 1985> But to date they have been used as merely parallel versions of our Eureka.
 When serial or parallel processors conflict we say there are problems in the communication bus or software threads, and consider the system broken.
 Concurrency, in which conflict occurs and is resolved within a myriad of interpenetrating processes, is something else again.
 To see an embodiment of Gordon's logic of coherence, distinction, and process would be a revelation, I think.

 'Connectionist' styles of programming may be closer, in which the 'inside' representations are not (necessarily) symbolic and the data values exist as process states rather than static binary configurations in a storage cell.
-But even neural net approaches can embody the same distortions of AI and cognitive science in their search for internal, symbolic representations of 'external' objects. < For a major report of research on connectionist approaches that nonetheless embody the conventional quests of AI and cognitive psychology, see Rumelhart, David E., and McClelland, James L. and the PDP Reserch Group: Parallel Distributed Processing, Explorations in the Micro-Structure of Cognition, MIT Press, Cambridge, Massachusetts, 1986> Much can be accomplished within these distortions, as the history of computation engineering attests, and much cannot, as our theory shows.
+But even neural net approaches can embody the same distortions of Al and cognitive science in their search for internal, symbolic representations of 'external' objects. <For a major report of research on connectionist approaches that nonetheless embody the conventional quests of Al and cognitive psychology, see Rumelhart, David E., and McClelland, James L. and the PDP Research Group: Parallel Distributed Processing, Explorations in the Micro-Structure of Cognition, MIT Press, Cambridge, Massachusetts, 1986> Much can be accomplished within these distortions, as the history of computation engineering attests, and much cannot, as our theory shows.
 The hardware or software technique alone do not impose epistemological constraints as much as the current fashion does.